Octave-spanning Kerr soliton frequency combs in dispersion- and dissipation-engineered lithium niobate microresonators: Materials and methods

 \textbf{Dispersion simulation and measurement} \\ Integrated dispersion $D_{\text{int}}(\mu)=\sum_{n=2}^\infty\frac{D_n}{n!}\mu^n$ of a microring waveguide is simulated by computing the eigenmodes of its cross section, using a commercial eigenmode solver (Lumerical MODE).
 Broadband effective index information is obtained which is used to calculate $D_{\text{int}}(\mu)$.
+The assumed microring waveguide sidewall angle is $72\degree$, using the etching process described above.
 The $D_{\text{int}}(\mu)$ of a microring is measured experimentally by scanning a tunable, C/L-band external cavity diode laser (ECDL) and obtaining the microring resonance mode positions.
 Such transmission spectra are normalized, and their frequency axes are calibrated using a fiber-based Mach-Zehnder interferometer (MZI) reference (191.3 MHz fringe spacing near 1.55 $\mu$m).
 This fringe spacing is calibrated against a frequency difference generated by a near 1.55 $\mu$m carrier frequency and its electro-optic sidebands.
 The resonance positions in the C/L-band are located, and the fitted FSR ($D_1$) at the pump frequency is removed.
 Such a measurement gives access to the experimental $D_{\text{int}}(\mu)$ expanded about $\mu=0$ and enables direct comparison against simulation.